 - #10.
 Cosco Apt 50 Convertible Car Seat

-Reviews of the Best Portable Car Seats for Travel 2021
+Reviews of the Best Portable Travel Car Seats in 2022

-The Evenflo Tribute LX is the overall best portable car seats for travel you can get if you plan to do more travelling with your 1-year-old(or more) baby.
+The Evenflo Tribute LX is the overall best portable car seat for travel you can get if you plan to do more traveling with your 1-year-old(or more) baby.
 It can be used both rear-facing and forward-facing.
 It accommodates 5 to 40 pounds weight when facing the rear and toddlers weighing from 22 to 40 pounds facing forward.

-For safety, it has four shoulder strap positions to provide a better fit to your growing baby and an upfront harness adjustment and buckle release that allow easy adjustments when securing or removing your baby from the seat.
-You will also be interested to know that the seat has been tested for side-impact and has exceeded federal safety standards.
+For safety, it has four shoulder strap positions to provide a better fit for your growing baby and an upfront harness adjustment and buckle release that allow easy adjustments when securing or removing your baby from the seat.
+You will also be interested to know that the seat has been tested for side impact and has exceeded federal safety standards.